 Backlight repairs average $100 to $150.
-The backlight is what illuminates the display of your TV, providing the brightness and color.
-It may be in the form of LED light strips or fluorescent lights, depending on which TV type you have.
-If these lights develop a problem, a repairman must open up the TV and make adjustments to get them functioning again.
+The backlight is what illuminates the display of your television, providing the brightness and color.
+It may be in the form of LED light strips or fluorescent lights, depending on which television type you have.
+If these lights develop a problem, a repairman must open it up and make adjustments to get them functioning again.

 Power board repairs cost between $200 and $400.
-The power supply board allows the TV to turn on and function, and if it breaks down in any way, the TV may simply stop turning on.
+The power supply board allows it to turn on and function, and if it breaks down in any way, it may simply stop turning on.
 Often, a repairman can replace some of the capacitors and make other adjustments to repair a faulty board, rather than having to replace it entirely.

 In some cases, your TV components may not be able to be repaired, or it might be more cost-effective to replace them with new ones.
 The repair price includes the cost of new parts, plus the labor required to fit them into place and remove the broken components.
-The table below shows average costs for a variety of common TV part replacements:
+While some components can be replaced, they may be extremely expensive or cost-prohibitive to do so.
+This is mainly in the case of panels and screens because they often contain too many parts to replace on their own.
+The table below shows average costs for a variety of common replacements:

 |Capacitor||$60 - $200|